ashenell/Quarantine/README.md

 - csv
 - pandas

-If Pandas is not installed in to your environment
+If Pandas is not installed into your environment

 Windows/linux/MacOS
 ```